 Most AI alignment proposals try to teach one system to satisfy everyone.
 Roman Yampolskiy’s Personal Universes proposal goes the other way.
 Give each person their own universe.
 Stop pretending that several billion conflicting value systems can be merged into a single coherent objective for a superintelligence to optimise, and instead carve reality into per-person simulations, each one a custom optimisation target for an AI tuned to a single mind.

-It is, on first reading, ridiculous.
-On second reading it is still ridiculous, but in a way that reveals something real about the alignment problem.
-That is the part of the talk worth taking seriously.
+It is, on first reading, a startling proposal - the kind of idea that is easy to dismiss before you have sat with it.
+On a second reading it still feels strange, but the strangeness is doing something useful - it reveals something real about the alignment problem.
+That is the part of the talk I keep coming back to.

 TL;DR

-- I do not think Personal Universes is a serious deployment proposal.
-I think it is a stress test.
-Working through why it fails forces you to be clear about what alignment is actually supposed to deliver, which is something most of the field still hands-waves.
+• I do not read Personal Universes as a serious deployment proposal, and I am not sure Yampolskiy means it as one.
+I read it as a stress test.
+Working through where it runs into trouble forces you to be clear about what alignment is actually supposed to deliver, which is something most of the field still hand-waves.

 Where the proposal comes from